ktorn/completium-landing/docs/verification/verification4.md

 import DappFigure from '../DappFigure';
 import Link from '@docusaurus/Link';

+Formal Logic provides the basic rules used by formal method tools to verify programs.
+It is thus necessary to learn and understand the basics of formal logic.

-Formal logic is necessary to
+edukera is an online application to practice formal

 <DappFigure img='edukera.png' width='20%'/>